ranfysvalle02/blog-drafts/llm-agg.md

 2. **LLM Resource:** CrewAI supports various LLM connections, including local models (Ollama), APIs like Azure, and all LangChain LLM components for customizable AI solutions.
 [Click here to learn more about CrewAI LLM Support](https://docs.crewai.com/how-to/LLM-Connections/)

 3. **Firecrawl:** Our Investment Researcher Agent will need the ability to crawl the web doing research.
 I chose Firecrawl for this example because it takes care of the hard stuff involved when scraping the web like proxies, caching, rate limits, parsing HTML, js-blocked content and more.
+With Firecrawl you can crawl and convert any website into clean markdown or structured data.
 You can get your firecrawl API token by [signing up here](https://www.firecrawl.dev/signin/signup).

 ### The Code